luke-stoner/AC215_LNT/README.md

 - Will be continuously updated over the next 2-3 weeks

 **Scrape Container**
-- Scrapes desired data from Internet Archive and cleans/crops text to desired length
+- Scrapes specified data from Internet Archive and cleans/crops text to desired length
 - Input to this container is a candidates.csv file listing each presidential candidate
 - Output from this container is a csv file titled 'raw/unlabled.csv' stored in the data bucket on GCP